ReAlberto24/HTMLServer4/readme.md

-# HTMLServer 4
+# PMgS
 <sup><sup>(HTMLServer4-maritozzo)</sup></sup>

 ---

-HTMLServer4 is an ASGI web server, based on the Quart framework and the Uvicorn ASGI server.
+PMgS is an ASGI web server,
+based on the Quart framework and the Uvicorn ASGI server.

 ---
 ### Version
-alpha-0.0.1
+alpha-0.1